pinecone-io/pinecone-ts-client/guides/data-operations/namespaces.md

 ## List namespaces

-The following example lists all namespaces in an index:
+The following example lists one page of namespaces in an index.
+Pass `pagination.next` as `paginationToken` to retrieve subsequent pages:

 ```typescript
 import { Pinecone } from '@pinecone-database/pinecone';